spencertiberi/manual50/notes/grading.md

 ###### Style and the Five Point Scale
 <img src="style5.png" alt="style5" width="600">
 - 4 & 5 are the goal.
-  - well-named variables
+  - Well-named variables
-  - sufficient comments
+  - Sufficient comments
 - 3 is where improvement can be made.
 - 0, 1, & 2 are for poor style
-  - odd indentation
+  - Odd indentation
-  - no comments
+  - No comments
-  - bad variable names
+  - Bad variable names
-  - magic numbers
+  - Magic numbers